Devolution

 What is a Combined Authority?

-A combined authority is a legal body set up using national legislation that enables a group of two or more councils to collaborate and take collective decisions across council boundaries.
+A Combined Authority is a legal body set up using national legislation that enables a group of two or more councils to collaborate and take collective decisions across council boundaries.
 It is expected that Combined Authorities will be replaced by Strategic Authorities.

 Read more about Combined Authorities in the LGA’s publication.